-- Effective demonstration and promotion of University values including diversity and inclusion and high standards of ethics and integrity - Effective engagement with chief investigators and partners - Occupational Health and Safety (OHS) responsibilities as outlined in section 4.
+- Effective demonstration and promotion of University values including diversity and inclusion and high standards of ethics and integrity. - Effective engagement with site partners as outlined above. - Occupational Health and Safety (OHS) responsibilities as outlined in section 4.

 2. Selection Criteria